 Statement of Inclusivity

 We acknowledge that structural racism and fear of the "other" are public health issues.
 We therefore vow to speak out against all forms of discrimination and bias in our society.
-We stand in solidarity with the First Nations peoples, the Black community, the LGBTQ community, the Muslim community, the homeless community, the community of people currently or previously incarcerated, the disabled community, the plus-sized community, the spoonie community and all other peoples who may face discrimination or have trouble obtaining quality healthcare in our society.
+We stand in solidarity with the First Nations peoples, the Black community, the LGBTQ+ community, the homeless community, the incarcerated community, the disabled community, the plus-sized community, the spoonie community and all other people who may face discrimination or have trouble obtaining quality healthcare in our society.